tresphill/silly-story/README.md

-# Just a Silly little story generator for to make you haha
+# Just a silly little story generator for to make you haha